LarryLiander/Smoking-Detection/README.md

 ### 2. download the 'Smoking dataset' and upload it in google drive
 ### 3. run the google colab file (make sure to mount colab with google drive first)
 ### 4. Have fun and have a play with it

+# REFERENCES
+This Project is highly referenced to AlexeyAB where you can find his work here https://github.com/AlexeyAB Most of the object detection methodology is from his notebook So, big Shout out to him